ONSgeo/HexMapping/README.md

 The transformation function could be refined with the inclusion of a friction function to supplement the existing gravity function.
 There is something similar in D3.js

 The tool should be able to accept as input any spatial file format recognised by Fiona, but it’s currently set up only to accept ESRI shapefiles as input and to write output also only to shapefile.
-Adding other formats at both ends (e.g. geopackage, geoJSON) – has been experimented with buit not implemented.
+Adding other formats at both ends (e.g. geopackage, geoJSON) – has been experimented with but not implemented.

 The BASIC and COMPRESSED code began as a single script but were separated.
 They remain essentially the same and should really be merged back into each other, incorporating a conditional IF COMPRESSED HEXMAP – ACTIVATE COMPRESSION CODE – ELSE SKIP clause.
 Otherwise there's double the maintenance.
 A 'compressed' switch could be added to the parameters.